Renke-Richard-Han/renke-richard-han.github.io/_news/2023-09-01_ATV_MC_start.md

 related_posts: false
 ---

-Starting as a **staff system architect** at Infineon Automotive Division resposible for AURIX^TM^ Microcontroller in Münich, Germany
+Start as a **staff system architect** at Infineon Automotive Division resposible for AURIX^TM^ Microcontroller in Münich, Germany